Meghan Markle not to attend Prince Philip's funeral at Windsor Castle

 Meghan Markle will not attend Prince Philip's funeral at Windsor Castle on the advice of her doctor.

+It will be the first time Harry has returned to the UK since stepping down as a senior royal just over a year ago.

+It also be the first time he has seen his family in person since his and Meghan’s bombshell interview with Oprah Winfrey – in which they accused the royal family of racism and the institution failing to support a suicidal Meghan.

-Prince Philip’s ceremonial royal funeral will take place on April 17 in St George’s Chapel, Windsor Castle, Buckingham Palace have announced.
+Prince Philip’s ceremonial royal funeral will take place on April 17 in St George’s Chapel, Windsor Castle.

-Ms Markle, who is pregnant, will not attend the funeral as she has been advised by her doctor not to travel from California to the UK at this time, a Palace spokesperson said.

-Only 30 people – expected to be the Duke’s children, grandchildren and other close family – will attend as guests.
+In line with England's Covid-19 restrictions, only 30 people – expected to be the Duke’s children, grandchildren and other close family – will attend the funeral.

+Downing Street has also announced Prime Minister Boris Johnson will not attend the funeral in order to give his seat to a royal family member.

+A No10 spokesperson said: “The Prime Minister has throughout wanted to act in accordance with what is best for the royal household, and so to allow for as many family members as possible will not be attending the funeral on Saturday."

 Originally 800 people would have been due to gather to pay their respects, however at this time the royal family has request the public do not visit Windsor to pay their respects.